 If the Provost is able to participate in your event, you will be asked to provide the following information.
 This information will be due no later than ten calendar days prior to the event.

 - Executive briefing

 If you plan to have a photographer at the event, please let us know and share the photos with us within a week after the event.

 The following points of protocol are designed as a guide for anyone inviting the Provost to an engagement.

-- Please ensure that when the Provost arrives, he is met by an official of the organisation holding the function.
-He should be introduced to the President, Chair or whoever acts as host, unless he is being introduced to the assembled company immediately.
+- Please ensure that when the Provost arrives, she is met by an official of the organisation holding the function.
+She should be introduced to the President, Chair or whoever acts as host, unless she is being introduced to the assembled company immediately.

-- When greeting the Provost, the formal verbal address to be used is Provost Vernal.
-He may be accompanied by his wife.
-If the Deputy Provost is attending, she may be accompanied by her partner.
+- When greeting the Provost, the formal verbal address to be used is Provost Whyte.

-- Please ensure the Provost is introduced to other guests and is not left on his own for the duration of the visit.
+- Please ensure the Provost is introduced to other guests and is not left on her own for the duration of the visit.

 - The Provost's position is non-political and does not give prominence to any one political party.
-His position should be respected as such with not attempts made to lobby him.
+Her position should be respected as such with no attempts made to lobby her.
 Please refer any issues of concern to Aberdeenshire Council or your ward councillors.

-- A parking space should be allocated for the Provost's vehicle ahead of his arrival at the venue.
+- A parking space should be allocated for the Provost's vehicle ahead of her arrival at the venue.